An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 +test optional descriptionlet nname be 3.14159expressionassert n.floor()computed value is 3expected valuepassassert n.ceiling()computed value is 4expected valuepassassert n.round(3)computed value is 3.142expected valuepassassert sqrt(-1).isNaN()computed value is trueexpected valuepasslet xname be 1/0expressionassert x.isInfinite()computed value is trueexpected valuepassend test

-Maths functions and constants
+Maths functions

 function